EN FR ES PT

 Traveling to Tunisia with your dog

-Difficulty: Moderate — official veterinary certificate required
+Difficulty: Moderate — official veterinary certificate required ⏱ Several weeks to a few months

 Tunisia welcomes pet dogs, but entry runs through the country's own scheme managed by the Ministry of Agriculture's veterinary authority (Direction Générale des Services Vétérinaires, DGSV), not the EU framework.
 A dog travelling with its owner as a personal pet needs a valid rabies vaccination and an original official veterinary health certificate (certificat sanitaire) issued shortly before departure by a government vet of the country of origin, plus the animal's health booklet.
 On arrival, your dog is checked by the border veterinary services alongside customs.
 A short list of dangerous breeds is banned outright.
 This guide explains the certificate, the rabies rule, the border check and the banned breeds so you know exactly what to prepare before you book your flight.